· 17 min read

 What is the best free AI YouTube summarizer?

-For a Chrome extension with no limits, Glasp is the best free option.
-It generates unlimited summaries using ChatGPT, Claude, or Gemini directly from the YouTube page.
+ScreenApp’s AI summarizer is the best free option for comprehensive needs - it combines transcription, summarization, and note-taking with no monthly minute limits on the free tier.
+For a Chrome extension with unlimited use, Glasp generates free summaries using ChatGPT, Claude, or Gemini directly from the YouTube page.
 For a web-based tool with no signup, Summarize.tech lets you paste any URL and get a summary in seconds.

 Can I summarize YouTube videos from subtitles for free?